 TL;DR

-• You do not need to rebuild your website.
+- You do not need a rebuild.
 Targeted fixes on the worst metric first give you the biggest return.

 Table of contents